db7894/random-experiments/mlir-optimization-pass-example/run_passes_guide.md

 ## Loop Unrolling

 ### Notes on the Pass
+Compilers generally perform loop unrolling to increase the # of instructions executed between executions of the loop branch logic.
+[This Stack Overflow post](https://stackoverflow.com/questions/2349211/when-if-ever-is-loop-unrolling-still-useful) has some notes.
+Unrolled loops can be vectorized, exploit cache locality, etc.

+The tl;dr is that you aim to gain some execution speed (by parallelizing statements in the loop if they're not dependent on one another) at the expense of instruction count / binary size.
+[This article](https://lemire.me/blog/2019/11/12/unrolling-your-loops-can-improve-branch-prediction/) explains how unrolling loops can improve branch prediction.

+[ TODO : add some concrete examples from Godbolt ]

 N/B: I chose an arbitrary unroll factor (# times to replicate the loop body) of 4.
 Haven't gotten around to something more dynamic yet.

 #### Determining whether to unroll